stephenmussel/redux-feedback-app/README.md

 ## About
 <br />

-Add story.
-What problem did you solve?
-How did you solve it?
+Instructors wanted to make sure their students were receiving the best education.
+They needed a simple way to collect and view student feedback.
+This information would allow them to adjust their teaching and content accordingly.

-A single-page application that takes feedback and stores user inputs in Redux.
-You can review your answers and go back to make changes before submitting.
-An admin page is included that allows you to view all submissions with the ability to flag and delete each individual user feedback.
+I created a single-page application that takes feedback and stores user responses in Redux.
+Users can review their responses and edit them  before submitting.
+The admin page allows the instructor to view all submissions.
+They also have the ability to flag and delete each individual user feedback.

 <p align="right">(<a href="#top">back to top</a>)</p>